 Contains over one million art images in the arts, architecture, humanities, and social sciences, intended for non-profit, scholarly or educational use.
 Institutions, organizations, and individuals from around the world have contributed collections to this searchable digital library.
 Tools are also provided to create presentations using ARTStor images combined with images from users personal collections.

 Full text of 252 plays by 42 playwrights, with information on related productions, theaters, production companies, and more.
 Also included: selected playbills, production photographs and other ephemera related to the plays.

 This database spans the literature of health, social services, psychology, sociology, economics, politics, race relations and education.
 The database abstracts and indexes over 500 journals and periodicals, from more than 16 countries.

 A vast collection of standards and technical information covering a broad range of engineering disciplines, including aerospace, biomedical, chemical, civil, environmental, geological, industrial, materials science, mechanical, nuclear, petroleum, soil science and solar engineering.

 Please note that we do not have online access to the previous or Redline versions.
 For older ASTM standards, please stop by Waldo Library to use the print versions (call number TA 401 .A653).

 Full text is provided for articles and reviews from more than 300 journals selected by leading religion scholars.
 Also provides ng 1.7 million citations to journals and edited books as well as book reviews in the field of religious studies.
-Coverage from 1908 to the present, with selected records back to 1818.
 Updated twice a year.